gaddlord/mtg.studio/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
+Split 2 feature requests into 2 separate reports.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.